EoinGeo/Jaeira/Events/Second War of the Gods.md

 **The Conflict:**

-The war was characterized by epic battles that raged across the world of Jaeira and beyond, impacting the very fabric of reality.
+The war was characterized by epic battles that raged across the world of Jaeria and beyond, impacting the very fabric of reality.
 Entire cities were laid to waste, landscapes transformed, and the boundaries between dimensions blurred.
 The skies crackled with divine energy as the gods themselves clashed in breathtaking displays of power.

 Over time, the balance shifted back and forth between the factions, as each side gained the upper hand in different dimensions and realms.
 Mortal cities became battlegrounds, and the once-proud civilizations faced annihilation.
 Legendary heroes and mages arose on both sides, their fates intertwined with the outcome of the war.